aljones1816/todo/README.md

+# ToDoIt
-# A simple ToDo list app built with Typescript and HTML/CSS and bundled using webpack.
+A simple ToDo list app built with Typescript and HTML/CSS and bundled using webpack.

 ## Getting Started
 In the project directory run the following: